How to Make the Best Slow-Cooker Soup Without a Recipe

 - Browning meat before using it in a soup or stew often gives you a richer flavor.
 When using ground meat in soups or chili, be sure to brown and drain it before adding it to the soup.

-- Our favorite chicken shortcut BUT WHY WOULD YOU DO THIS?
-HOW IS IT REALLY A SHORTCUT? is to grab a rotisserie chicken from the deli of your grocery store.
+- Our favorite chicken shortcut is to grab a pre-cooked rotisserie chicken from the deli of your grocery store, shred it, and toss it in the soup last minute for a quick protein option.

 - If your soup isn’t as thick as you hoped, whisk in a little flour or gluten-free thickener at the end.